in

 Frequently asked questions

-What are the safest countries in Europe for solo female travellers?
+What are the safest countries in Europe for solo female travelers?

-The safest countries in Europe for solo female travellers are:
+The safest countries in Europe for solo female travelers are: